 Set a large pan or a Dutch oven over medium heat.
 Once warm, add one or two tablespoons of olive oil and swirl them around to coat the pan.
 Add the onion to the pan, and saute for 3 minutes.
 Add the celery and carrot, mix the contents of the pan together, and saute for about 5 minutes, until the onion is translucent and all vegetables have begun to soften.
 Add the garlic and cook for 30 seconds to one minute, until it is fragrant.

-Add the lentils, 1 teaspoon of salt, 1/2 teaspoon of pepper, 1 teaspoon of Herbes de Provence, and 2 cups of chicken broth to the pan.
+Add the lentils, 1 teaspoon of salt, ½ teaspoon of black pepper, 1 teaspoon of Herbes de Provence, and 2 cups of chicken broth to the pan.
 Stir to fully blend the contents of the pan.
-Add in the tomato paste and stir it into the broth and vegetables, completely.
-Lastly, add in the thyme sprigs, submerging them into the broth.
+Add in the thyme sprigs and submerging them into the broth.

 While the lentils are cooking, prepare the salmon.
-Brush the filets with olive oil on all sides, and season generously with salt, pepper, and Herbs de Provence.
+Brush the filets with olive oil on all sides, and season generously with salt, pepper, and Herbes de Provence.
 Cover a baking sheet with nonstick foil, and spray it with cooking spray.
-Space the salmon filets on the sheet, and place them in the oven on high broil for 8-10 minutes, until done.
+Space the salmon filets on the sheet, and place them in the oven on high broil for 7-10 minutes, until done.
 Remove the salmon from the oven when they are done.

 When the lentils are cooked through, remove the pan from the heat and use tongs to remove the thyme sprigs.
 Discard the thyme sprigs.
 The broth does not need to fully cook off; it's fine if there is a little bit of it still in the pan.